-Closed Captioning (CC) in Zoom is classified as Live/Auto Transcription.
+Live Closed Captioning (CC) in Zoom is called Captions.
 This can be helpful in meetings for participants who are deaf, hard-of-hearing, different levels of language proficiency, and participants in loud places by giving them a way to follow along.

 Turning Closed Captioning On and off

-The host of the meeting has to enable transcription.
+The host of the meeting should enable transcription to ensure that the option is available for guests.
 Once enabled, it is up to the participant to turn on closed captioning for themselves.

-Any participant that would like to view Closed Captioning needs to enable it for themselves.
-Click the CC Live Transcript button and click Show Subtitles.
+Any participant that would like to view closed captioning needs to enable it for themselves.
+Click the More button in the bottom menu > Captions... > Show Captions

-To Turn off closed captioning, click Hide Subtitles.
+To Turn off closed captioning, click Hide Captions

 Make Closed Captioning Better